The only way to find out what your clients think of you is to ask them. Follow these steps for conducting effective client interviews.

 - Review prior invoices for potential issues.

 - Ask the relationship partner to brief you on the client and then follow up with research.
-(The internet holds a wealth of meaty information.)

-Set it up.
 Have the relationship partner send a letter to the client (or call the client) to ask them to participate and to let the client know someone will contact him or her to schedule a time to meet (if the relationship partner is not conducting the interview).

 When scheduling the interview, ask the client who else should be interviewed (in case the relationship partner overlooked someone).